 Are The Christmas Forest’s Christmas trees sustainable?

 Yes.
-Every tree cut down is replaced with another.
+Christmas Forest is an eco-friendly producer, Every tree cut down is replaced with another.
 They are a crop with a nine year long harvest cycle.

 Are Christmas trees grown naturally?